bgoetzmann/odelia-micronaut-jpa-kotlin/README.md

 # odelia-micronaut-jpa-kotlin

-This [Micronaut](http://micronaut.io/) project is a port in [Kotlin](https://kotlinlang.org/) language of the [Access a database with JPA and Hibernate](http://guides.micronaut.io/micronaut-data-access-jpa-hibernate/guide/index.html) Micronaut guide that, at the time of this writing, only exists for Java language.
+This [Micronaut](http://micronaut.io/) project is a port, in [Kotlin](https://kotlinlang.org/) language, of the project you get by following the [Access a database with JPA and Hibernate](http://guides.micronaut.io/micronaut-data-access-jpa-hibernate/guide/index.html) Micronaut guide that, at the time of this writing, only exists for Java language.

 This project uses Micronaut version 1.0.0.RC3, and [Spek Framework](https://spekframework.org/) 2 for the tests.